 Lonnie Corant Jaman Shuka “Common” Rashid Lynn is a Grammy Award-winning rapper, actor, and songwriter.
 Common was born on March 13, 1972 in Chicago, Illinois to Mahalia Ann Hines and Lonnie Lynn Sr. Common grew up in the southside of Chicago in the Calumet Heights neighborhood.
 His parents divorced when he was six years old.
-Despite his parents divorcing, his father remained active in his life and his mother remarried.
-His father also found him a job as a ball boy for the Chicago Bulls.
-As a teenager, Common attended Luther High School South and while there he along with two friends formed a rap trio named C.D.R.
-The group become so popular that it performed as the opening act for rap artists like N.W.A. and Big Daddy Kane when they visited Chicago.
+Despite his parents divorcing, his father remained active in his life; his mother later remarried.
+His father found him a job as a ball boy for the Chicago Bulls.
+As a teenager, Common attended Luther High School South, where he and two friends formed a rap trio named C.D.R.
+The group became so popular that it performed as the opening act for rap artists like N.W.A. and Big Daddy Kane when they visited Chicago.

-During his rap career, Common has worked with various hip-hop and R&B artists including Kanye West, Erykah Badu, Pharrell, and John Legend.
-Common also had a successful film career, acting in the movies Brown Sugar (2002), American Gangster (2007), Terminator Salvation (2009), Selma (2015), Barbershop: the Next Cut (2016), and played the villain Cassian in John Wick 2 (2017).
+During his rap career, Common has worked with various hip-hop and R&B artists, including Kanye West, Erykah Badu, Pharrell, and John Legend.
+Common also has a successful film career, acting in the movies Brown Sugar (2002), American Gangster (2007), Terminator Salvation (2009), Selma (2015), and Barbershop: the Next Cut (2016).
+He also played the villain, Cassian, in John Wick 2 (2017).

-Common also have appear numerous television shows including Soul Train, Girlfriends, Chappelle’s Show, The Oprah Winfrey Show, and Hell on Wheels.
-He has won numerous awards including three Grammy awards, four BET Awards, four BET Hip Hop Awards, two Black Reel Awards, a CMT Music Award, a Critics Choice Movie Award, a Golden Globe Awards, a NAACP award, a Primetime Emmy Award, and a Soul Train music award.
+Common has appeared on television shows, including Soul Train, Girlfriends, Chappelle’s Show, The Oprah Winfrey Show, and Hell on Wheels.
+He has won numerous awards, including three Grammy Awards, four BET Awards, four BET Hip Hop Awards, two Black Reel Awards, a CMT Music Award, a Critics Choice Movie Award, a Golden Globe Award, an NAACP Award, a Primetime Emmy Award, and a Soul Train music award.

 Despite his success in music and acting, Common also been controversially involved in rap feuds with Ice Cube and Drake.
 In 2019, Common published his autobiography, Let Love Have the Last Word: A Memoir where he revealed that a family friend sexually abused him as a child.